Unrealized Projects 1930-1934

 THE WHITE SISTER (1933)

 This romantic love story was also offered to Greta.
-It would have been another starring of her and Clark Gable.
-After Garbo passed the role in this MGM production, which was based on a successful play, Helen Hayes won the role.
+It would have been another pairing of her and Clark Gable.
+After Garbo passed on the role in this MGM production, which was based on a successful play, Helen Hayes won the role.

 SOURCE: GARBO book